 |302||Develop analytical dashboards for AI projects with IBM Visual Insights||Code pattern|

 After a deep learning computer vision model is trained and deployed, it is often necessary to periodically (or continuously) evaluate the model with new test data.
 This developer code pattern provides a Jupyter Notebook that will take test images with known “ground-truth” categories and evaluate the inference results versus the truth.

-We will use a Jupyter Notebook to evaluate a PowerAI Vision image classification model.
+We will use a Jupyter Notebook to evaluate an IBM Visual Insights image classification model.
 You can train a model using the provided example or test your own deployed model.
 The notebook will use test images, which are separated into directories to indicate the expected category classifications.
 These expected classifications are considered the “ground truth.”
 The deployed model’s API endpoint will be called to collect the inference results for each image.
 The collected results are then used to evaluate the actual model performance.
 Model accuracy is demonstrated by showing a confusion matrix and calculating a variety of the most common statistics used to measure the accuracy of a model.